MicahMonfrini/number-guesser/README.md

     }
   }
 ```
-In this block of code, the guessesLeft subtraction logic has to come before the check
+In this block of code, the ```guessesLeft``` subtraction logic has to come before the check for remaining guesses in order for the game to end at the proper point.
+Otherwise, you'll end up with a "0 remaining guesses" message with the ability for further input.